arun-gupta/sqlite-mcp-server/README.md

 # Switch to MCP mode
 docker run -d --name sqlite-mcp -v $(pwd)/data:/data -e SERVER_MODE=mcp sqlite-mcp-server
 ```

-**Note:**
-- **MCP mode**: Use for MCP client integration and AI assistants
-- **HTTP mode**: Use for API testing, Postman, and development
-- Both modes use the same Docker image with different configurations

 ### Publishing to Docker Hub